osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

         - New trees on USA and Apoc City
         - New texture layouts added to many Apoc and non-Apoc landscapes
         - Random air cargo drops on many landscapes
+        - Score points are awarded for destroying certain buildings (houses and offices don't count)

     Other:
         - Added Sniper AI type that uses mostly lasers and guns.